AudranBert/VITKLIA/src/dataset/README.md

 ## Two possibilities

-You can use a number of speaker or a number of utterance.
+You can use a number of speakers or a number of utterances.
 Each one is a different script.

 ## SpeakerSelector